MicrosoftDocs/sdk-api/sdk-api-src/content/batclass/index.md

 ## -description

-This header is used by battery.
+This header is used by Battery Devices Reference.
 For more information, see:

 - [Battery Devices Reference](../_battery/index.md)